 To help your images rank well, it’s important to save images using file names Google can understand.
 Google can’t actually “see” your images unless you are saving them using file names that accurately describe what each image is about.
 For example, if you were saving this cute pug dog image for your blog…

-Adding Alt text to each of your images is important so there will be descriptive text visible if, for whatever reason, an image can’t be displayed (maybe a reader has turned off images in their browser for example).
+Adding Alt text to each of your images is important so there will be descriptive text visible if, for whatever reason, an image can’t be displayed.
+It also helps people with disabilities browse your site easier.

 How to add alt text to images in Blogger: